 4. Visit your dentist to assess your bite.
 We can discuss options for preventing traumatic grinding and for straightening the teeth.

-Schedule an appointment with us at our St. Vital or Garden City location today - we have friendly dentists waiting at both of our Winnipeg dental clinics to help you.
+Schedule an appointment with us at our St. Vital Centre or Garden City Shopping Centre locations today - we have friendly dentists waiting at both of our Winnipeg dental clinics to help you.